About this artwork

 - Red and black fiber-tipped pens, with graphite and red colored pencil on ivory wove graph paper

-- Edward and Eleanor DeWitt Design Award Endowment and Anonymous Restricted Gift
+- Edward and Eleanor DeWitt Design Award Endowment and purchased with funds provided by an anonymous donor

 - © The estate of Christina Ramberg.